recursivenomad/human-topology-reference/README.md

     > Duda, P. & Zrzavý, J. Human population history revealed by a supertree approach.
 Scientific Reports, 6, 29890 (2016). doi: https://doi.org/10.1038/srep29890

+- The range of expressions distributed throughout the facial reference images was informed in part by the facial expressions discussed in this open-access paper:

+    > Du, S. & Martinez, A. Compound facial expressions of emotion: from basic research to clinical applications.
+Dialogues in Clinical Neuroscience, 17(4), 443-455 (2015). doi: https://doi.org/10.31887/DCNS.2015.17.4/sdu

 &nbsp;